Spiritual Formation

 They are open to challenges of their assumptions about God and God’s character toward others, recognizing that addressing such challenges is part of the process of validating the relationship.
 Knowing God includes communication with God that encompasses discovery, expressions of love or affection, requests, thankfulness, disappointment, and news (sharing experience).

-When you think about managing energy keep in mind that spirituality i.e., knowing God, is not a passive action but a deliberate response to a God who has demonstrated love for us by becoming a human in Jesus Christ to give us a handle on how to approach the infinite.
+When you think about managing energy, keep in mind that spirituality, i.e., knowing God, is not a passive action but a deliberate response to a God who has demonstrated love for us by becoming a human in Jesus Christ to give us a handle on how to approach the infinite.
 Spirituality isn’t disconnected from your leadership – it is central.

 Ray serves on the board for Hospitality International Services, People’s Republic of China and SVM2 a Global Student Movement dedicated to mobilizing Great Commission teams.
-Ray is a member of the Association of Religious Leadership, Society of Human Resource Management, and the OD Network.
+Ray is a member of the Association of Religious Leadership, the Society of Human Resource Management, and the OD Network.

 Ray may be reached via e-mail at: ray @ leadership-praxis.com